Cepeen/cepeen.github.io/cluenotepadpp.md

 *4. WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?*

-*/In Short:/*/ We may share information in specific situations described in this section and/or with the following third parties./
+We may share information in specific situations described in this section and/or with the following third parties.

 We may need to share your personal information in the following situations: